danday74/integer-sequences/README.md

 ]
 ```

-NOTE: Prime values returned may be of type `number` for performance reasons.
+Prime values returned may be of type `number` for performance reasons.

 ```
 ms.getNumberAsJson(n: number)  // Returns the nth numeric JSON object